Open-Source-Drilling-Community/drillbotics-guidelines/docs/2024/group-a.md

 6. Questions should be directed to the competition email at [competition@drillbotics.com](competition@drillbotics.com).
-    Teams must provide the reference number of the section of the guideless when you ask questions.
+    Teams must provide the reference number of the section of the guidelines when you ask questions.
 Questions and answers will be incorporated into the FAQs periodically.

 ### *General Competition Guidelines*